 The GradPLUS loans are available regardless of income or assets.
 However, the graduate student borrower must be a U.S. citizen or eligible non-citizen, and must pass be able to pass a basic credit check.
 GradPLUS loan borrowers can borrow up to the full Cost of Attendance in combination with other aid and resources.
 The interest rate for the GradPLUS loan is 7.08% for the 2019-2020 academic year.
 There is a 4.248% origination fee that is retained from the disbursements.
 Repayment of a PLUS Loan begins 60 days after the second disbursement.
 First-time GradPLUS borrowers should complete the following two steps:

 Complete the electronic Master Promissory Note and Entrance Counseling for GradPLUS/PLUS online at the Direct Loan Web site: GradPLUS/PLUS MPN and Entrance Counseling

 Federal Work Study is a need-based financial aid program to assist financial aid recipients who would like to work part-time to earn money to assist with their educational expenses.
-The FWS program is a limited fund and is administered by the Carey Business School.
-Students are paid for hours worked.
-Wages are set by the employer, and only designated federal work study jobs are eligible.
-Students must interview and secure a Federal Work Study position and work in order to obtain the funding awarded.
+The Carey Business School will be awarding FWS in 2019-20.